What Is the Social Security COLA?

-Specifically, SSA ties its adjustment for Social Security benefits to the wage earners’ consumer price index, which is similar to, but not exactly the same as, the more commonly reported urban dwellers’ consumer price index.
+As mentioned, any COLA adjustment is driven by changes in the wage earners’ consumer price index.
 National average prices are used, not regional.
 SSA also calculates the percent change between average prices in the third quarter of the current year with the third quarter of the previous year.
 The reason the fourth quarter isn’t used is because that number is typically not available from the U.S. Bureau of Labor Statistics until mid-January, and the SSA has to make its adjustment on January 1.

 - 2020: 1.6%